-- Q. Can I use the minute timer during oven cooking? - A. The minute timer can be used during any cooking function. - Q. Can I change the time of day on the clock while I'm Time Baking in the oven? - A. The time of day on the clock should not be changed during any timed program.
+- Q. Can I use the minute timer during oven cooking? - A. The minute timer can be used during any cooking function. - Q. Can I change the time of day on the clock while I'm Time Baking in the oven? - A. The time of day on the clock should not be changed during any program that uses the oven timer.
 You must either stop those programs or wait until they are finished before changing the time.